 Choose Dark Chocolate – Another way to give your kids chocolate in their Easter basket but in a healthier way is choosing small pieces of dark chocolate.
 The sugar content is less, plus dark chocolate is loaded with antioxidants.
 It is so much better for both kids and adults, but it is still yummy!

 Add More Non-Treat Items - Don’t underestimate the power of non-treat gifts!
 You probably fill up the basket with mostly candy and maybe a small toy or two.
 Why not switch it around?
 Have just one small type of candy, then load up the basket with other fun items: books, stickers, art supplies, card games, bubbles, jump rope, ball or other athletic gear, etc.

 Here are some ideas of items we have put in my son's basket in the past (affiliate links):

 Healthier Plastic Egg Contents – Instead of filling eggs with candy for the basket or Easter Egg Hunt opt for non-edible goodies like little stickers or small toys.

 The best Easter Egg Hunt we had at my house was when I filled the eggs with Legos.
 After the hunt, the kids varying in age from 5-10 sat quietly for almost an hour building and trading pieces with each other.

-Healthier Easter Meal Options
+Healthy Easter Tip 2: Meal Options

 Besides the baskets, the Easter Meal is also a minefield of unhealthy options.
 Be it brunch or dinner, you can make some simple swaps and still create an enjoyable family meal.